Toronto Film Critics Association Award for Outstanding Performance in a Canadian Film

 The Toronto Film Critics Association Award for Outstanding Performance in a Canadian Film is one of the annual awards given by the Toronto Film Critics Association.
 It was presented for the first time in 2023.

+The award was discontinued as of the Toronto Film Critics Association Awards 2025, with new awards introduced that year for Outstanding Lead Performance in a Canadian Film and Outstanding Supporting Performance in a Canadian Film.